Living Books: Little Ark Interactive

 In 1996, Broderbund created the division Little Ark Interactive as a Living Books imprint.
 The project was at the direction of Doug Carlston, co-founder and CEO of Broderbund, whose father had been a priest.
 The joint venture's new division was created to develop and sell children's titles based on the Old Testament, a niche market with competitors like Compton's New Media product Children's Bible Stories.
 Little Ark Interactive then sought out Red Rubber Ball, the multimedia division of Atlanta-based Christian television and interactive music video producer The Nicholas Frank Company, to develop the titles.
 In December 1996, Red Rubber Ball, signed a licensing agreement with Living Books to develop CD-ROM titles under Red Rubber Ball's children's label Little Works to be published under Living Books' new Little Ark Interactive imprint; Red Rubber Ball completed writing, art, and advisory board duties while Living Books with special effects, programming, and marketing.
 Little Works The Story of Creation and Little Works' Daniel in the Lion's Den, adapted biblical-themed Old Testament stories through "art, music and characterizations", were developed under the direction of members of the original Living Books team.
 Cel animation was completed by J. Dyer Animation and Design EFX respectively.
-The scripts for the two stories were written by children's author Ruth Tiller while musician Mark Aramian created compositions for the titles.
+The scripts for the two stories were written by children's author Ruth Tiller while musician Marc Aramian created compositions for the titles.
 The two stories were released on January 28, 1997 as the first of a planned series of five or six religious titles to be completed throughout 1997.
 To ensure they reached the broadest possible audience, the CD-ROM titles were screened by a multi-denominational panel of religious experts that included a rabbi, two pastors and a theologian.
 Little Ark Interactive anticipated a huge market as the Bible was still a best-seller in the United States centuries after its first publication, and as people of Jewish, Christian and Islamic faith all looked to the Old Testament.
 Little Ark also aimed to tap into nonreligious and non-denominational families who wanted to teach their children about the Bible.